aleshweta/QuizXBored-Mashup-app/README.md

 # QuizXBored-Mashup-app

 I used two different APIs: Quiz api and Boredom api in this app.
-This app gives you things to do when you are bored when look up for a quiz based on its level(easy/medium/difficult).
+This app gives you things to do when you are bored after search for a quiz question based on its level(easy/medium/difficult).